Temitope-Portfolio/Predictive-models/README.md

 ![Screenshot 06-02-2022 122003](https://user-images.githubusercontent.com/81313873/152678397-a1d7a201-915e-49eb-822b-eda37c63a504.jpg)

-The prediction curve looks good, even if they look almost alike, we need to keep in mind that we're only predicting one day based on 60 days
+The prediction curve looks good, even if they look almost alike, we need to keep in mind that we're only predicting one day based on 60 days.
+So we need to feed it 60 days data in order for us to be able to predict the 61st day.
+If we're to predict the 62nd day, we would need to feed it 59 days data and train the model.

+## Explaining Bitcoin 30 days Price Prediction

+If we want to predict actual days in the future not just looking at the past performance, we need to look at the actual prediction for that particular day.
+In this case, we are looking at 30 days prediction